 There is also the opportunity to get involved in European dialogue to enable peer learning and support excellence in measuring the impact of this work.

-At European level, this policy level is addressed by the Directorate General for Education and Culture working in close cooperation with the Directorate General for Enterprise and Industry .
+At European level, this policy level is addressed by the Directorate General for Education, Youth, Sport and Culture working in close cooperation with the Directorate General for Internal Market, Industry, Entrepreneurship and SMEs.